kristinemlarson/gnssrefl/docs/pages/sc_index.rst

 Questions
 =========
-For software installation questions, please join the slack channel.
+For software installation questions, please join the slack channel sent to you with the course invitation.